-In March 2024, the Company signed a share purchase agreement which valued the Company's non-core properties at approximately \$250,000 and the properties were written down as at November 30, 2023.
-The agreement was mutually terminated on July 23,2024 (note 13).
+In March 2025, the Company signed a share purchase agreement which valued the Company's non-core properties at approximately \$150,000 and the properties were written down as at November 30, 2024.
+The transaction is expected to close in May 2025.